On this page:

 - Confirm that you have enough disk space to create the logs before starting a logging session.
 Log file requests fail if there is not enough disk space available.
 The disk space required depends on application activity.
 If you are uncertain about the amount of space required, try conducting an agent logging session with the shortest duration and closely monitor the disk space on the monitored machine.

-- Click Start Agent Logging Session in the Agent Operations panel.
+- Click the Start Agent Logging Session button in the Agent Operations panel.

 Choose the duration for the logging session and the debug logger types to initiate.
 The logger type determines the type of information captured with these options:

 Transaction, exit identification, self resolution

 Requests to synch up the clock skew between the controller and the agent

 Changes in application state that are of potential interest